 How to Make a Paper Crown for Pretend Play

 A paper crown is a fun craft for kids to make for pretend play.
-Making the crown promotes fine motor, creative, and math skills.
-It's easy to provide open-ended opportunities for dramatic play with this simple crown craft.
+Invite open-ended opportunities for dramatic play that supports language skills with this simple crown craft.

 Paper crown craft